HeardLibrary/digital-scholarship/script/r/navigate.md

 ggplot(data=heightsDframe, aes(x=grouping, y=height, fill=grouping))+ stat_summary(fun.y = mean, geom = "bar") + stat_summary(fun.data = mean_cl_normal, geom = "errorbar", width = 0.3) + labs(x = "gender", y = "height (cm)")
 ```

+Here's the result:

 ![](../images/rstudio-scripted.png)

 If you paste the script into the editor window, you can run the whole thing at once by highlighting all four lines, then clicking **Run**.
-You can also save the file by clicking on the save icon or selecting **Save** from the **File** menu.
+You can also save the file by clicking on the save icon above the editor text, or selecting **Save** from the **File** menu.
 (The default for R scripts is to use the file extension `.R`, e.g. `demo-graph.R`.)
 If you save the script, you can load it again later to use as a template for future modifications of the script.
+In the screenshot above, the script has been saved, so you see "demo-graph.R" as the name in the tab instead of "Untitled1".

 ----
 Revised 2019-08-14